IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/template-an-ibm-cloud-classic-vm-for-your-collection.md

 8. Edit your Environment and update any missing information, set the status to "Active"
 ![edit-your-environment-with-new-options](Images/edit-your-environment-with-new-options.png)

-9. The environment will now be avialable to provision on your environment (A [Cache Update](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/cache-update.md) may be required to see the saved changes)
+9. The environment will now be available to provision on your environment (A [Cache Update](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/cache-update.md) may be required to see the saved changes)
 ![new self template ready as env](Images/new-self-template-ready-as-env.png)

 ### Support